Dilant/B2METutorial/src/en/start/preparation.md

 Categorize and display all assets.
 There're 6 panels:

-- `Scenes`: List all source files of maps.
+- `Scenes`: List all source files of maps
-- `Items`: List all available elements.
+- `Items`: List all available elements
-- `Meshes`: List all imported meshes.
+- `Meshes`: List all imported meshes
-- `Textures`: List all imported texture pictures.
+- `Textures`: List all imported texture pictures
-- `Materials`: List all available materials.
+- `Materials`: List all available materials
-- `Audios`: List all imported audios.
+- `Audios`: List all imported audios

 ## Coordinate System